 Weight Loss by Running

-Weight loss by running is one of the most common benefits of running in that the regular exercise and burning of calories assists with losing weight.
+Weight loss by running is one of the most common benefits of running.
+Regular exercise and burning of calories assists with losing weight.
 Notice that I state, assists and is not the only aspect to an overall health weight loss routine.
-When I was competing, I was on a 4,000 calorie a day diet, and I didn’t just eat anything I wanted (imagine eating enough chocolate to meet 4,00o calories a day!), but rather got the right mix of protein, carbs, vegetables, etc. and watched any alcohol intake.
-So while running is one of the easiest ways to start burning calories, it usually starts to drive better dietary habits that support sustainable weight loss.
+When I was competing, I was on a 4,000 calorie a day diet.
+I didn’t just eat anything I wanted (imagine eating enough chocolate to meet 4,000 calories a day!).
+Rather I got the right mix of protein, carbs, vegetables, etc. and watched any alcohol intake.
+Running is one of the easiest ways to start burning calories.
+It usually starts to drive better dietary habits that support sustainable weight loss.

 Knee Strength and Bone Mass by Running

-Time and time again you may have been warned that running will hurt your knees, but in reality, running strengthens your bones by adding bone mass.
+Time and time again you may have been warned that running will hurt your knees.
+In reality, running strengthens your bones by adding bone mass.
 This is especially important for those who want to reduce the risk of osteoporosis and natural age related bone loss.
-As you run, you are putting extra load on your lower body which in turns creates bone mass as it adapts to the effort it is under.
+As you run, you are putting extra load on your lower body.
+This creates bone mass as it adapts to the effort it is under.
 To help strengthen bones in your upper body, a weight training routine would assist in increasing bone mass, which is why it is critical that your running plan is about total body fitness.
 We will discuss cross training/total body fitness later.

 Lower Cancer Risk by Running

 This is a touchy topic, so to be clear, running does not cure cancer.
-However, regular exercise has been shown to reduce the risk of some types of cancer.
+Regular exercise has been shown to reduce the risk of some types of cancer.
 Those already stricken with this horrible disease have found an increase in the quality of their life by running while undergoing cancer treatment.
-If you are in a battle with cancer and want to see if running will help, you must consult with your physician to determine if it will provide the desired benefits, and exactly what level of running is right for you.
+If you are in a battle with cancer and want to see if running will help, consult with your physician.
+They can determine if it will provide the desired benefits, and exactly what level of running is right for you.